noshoesnoshirtnoties/spqr-servus-publicus/README.md

 * add !listevents, !addevent, !delevent
 * add !createteams (...and therefore make !register a requirement?)
 * add !modlist, !blacklist, !pings
+* get top ranks and write them to an updated message in #stats
+* add elo/mmr as a (second; at least for now) ranking system
 * allow map aliases for !setmap
 * auto-message new discord users
 * pull user access rights from roles